ndrakos/blog/_drafts/2022-03-18-Neutrino_Velocities_In_MUSIC.md

 layout: post
 title:  "Neutrino Velocities for MUSIC"
 date:   2022-03-18
-categories: cosmo_ics
+categories: neutrinos
 ---

 As outlined in <a href="https://ndrakos.github.io/blog/iso_ics/Neutrino_IC_Method_Overview/">this post</a>, I am planning to modify MUSIC to contain neutrinos using the method from <a href="https://ui.adsabs.harvard.edu/abs/2018JCAP...09..028B/abstract">Banjeree et al. 2018</a>.

-In the <a href="https://ndrakos.github.io/blog/cosmo_ics/MUSIC_code_breakdown/">previous post</a> I went through the main part of the MUSIC code, to understand the structure, and where the changes need to be implemented.
+In the <a href="https://ndrakos.github.io/blog/neutrinos/MUSIC_code_breakdown/">previous post</a> I went through the main part of the MUSIC code, to understand the structure, and where the changes need to be implemented.

 In this post, I am going to write the code to assign velocity to the particles.
-I did this in a <a href="https://ndrakos.github.io/blog/cosmo_ics/Neutrino_Velocity_Assignment_Test/">previous post</a> in python, but now I want to write it in a form that will be incorporated into MUSIC.
+I did this in a <a href="https://ndrakos.github.io/blog/neutrinos/Neutrino_Velocity_Assignment_Test/">previous post</a> in python, but now I want to write it in a form that will be incorporated into MUSIC.
 This will be a bit slow going, because MUSIC is very object-oriented, which I haven't coded much in, and I am rusty in C++!

 ## In MUSIC